Madhavi (princess): Etymology

 The name "Mādhavī" is the feminine counterpart of "Mādhava", which is closely related to "madhu", meaning "honey" or "sweetness".
-"Mādhava" is also a name of Lord Krishna, which implies a connection to divine qualities or something that is beloved and desirable.
+"Mādhava" is also a name of Krishna, which implies a connection to divine qualities or something that is beloved and desirable.
 In the context of Mādhavī's story, her name may carry symbolic significance related to fertility, sweetness, or desirability, aligning with her role in the narrative as a figure who is passed between different kings for the purpose of bearing children.
 The name might also carry connotations of abundance and prosperity, as "madhu" is often associated with the idea of something that is nourishing and life-giving.
 This association could underscore Mādhavī's role as a source of heirs and prosperity for the kings who possess her.

 The name "Mādhavī" is derived from the Sanskrit root "madhu", meaning "honey" or "sweetness".
 Etymologically, "madhu" is connected to concepts of sweetness, fertility, and intoxicating substances, such as honey and mead.
 This root links Mādhavī to a broader Indo-European linguistic and cultural framework, where similar terms are found across various languages.
 For instance, in Old English, "medu" refers to mead, and in Ancient Greek, "methy" (μέθυ) signifies wine or a strong drink, underscoring a shared Indo-European heritage of associating sweetness and intoxication with themes of fertility and desirability.
 This connection is further enriched by comparing Mādhavī with Medb, a queen from Irish mythology whose name also derives from a root meaning "intoxicating" or "mead".
 Both names, rooted in the concept of intoxicating sweetness, highlight the symbolic roles of these women in their respective mythologies.

 In later Puranic scriptures like the Brahmanda Purana, Matsya Purana and Vayu Purana, Mādhavī is also referred to by the name "Dṛṣadvatī" (Drishadvati), which is also used for a Vedic river.